 The Department of Homeland Security (DHS) partners with NSF and the Office of Personnel Management (OPM) to provide institutions with funding towards scholarships for cybersecurity-related degree programs at two- and four-year colleges and universities.

-If you are close to graduation, view a listing of Federal cybersecurity jobs available on USAJOBS.gov at the bottom of this page.
+If you are close to graduation, view a listing of Federal cybersecurity jobs available on USAJOBS.gov on the NICCS Cybersecurity Careers page.

 The SFS Program Includes:

 - Up to 3 years of support for undergraduate and graduate (MS or PhD) education